ibm-cloud-docs/Cloudant/operator/overview-operator.md

 <dl>
 <dt><strong>Nodes</strong></dt>
-<dd>Each database node in an Apache CouchDB cluster requires its own Kubernetes node.
-We recommend that you run it with a minimum of three nodes for any production deployment.</dd>
+<dd>Each database node in an Apache CouchDB cluster requires its own Kubernetes node. {{site.data.keyword.cloudant_short_notm}} team recommends that you run it with a minimum of three nodes for any production deployment.</dd>
 <dt><strong>Zones</strong></dt>
 <dd>The Apache CouchDB cluster database nodes are spread across available Kubernetes fault zones where available.</dd>
 <dt><strong>Replicas</strong></dt>